rawxbee/neopets-scripts/README.md

 # neopets-scripts

 Use: Download <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en">tampermonkey</a>.
-Open the script file of your choice and clikc the raw tab, install.
+Open the script file of your choice and click the raw tab, install.

 # dailies.user.js
 *by rawbeee and sunbathr*